Summary

 Notable Quotes

-"Even in chaos, folks were looking at 2020 with renewed commitment and bravery."
+"Instead of facing 2020 with exhaustion, folks were looking at it with renewed commitment and bravery."

 More Videos